 There are plenty of ways you can leverage customer data.
 You can use it to share discounts and exclusive offers.
-You can use it to have conversations with your customers, the way this financial services company did.
+You can use it to have conversations with your customers, the way this national brand did.
 You might even take the data you collect from surveys or quizzes to create new products your customers are interested in.

 Or you might use the data to create targeted advertising campaigns.
 The majority of internet users are willing to provide personal information if they believe it will benefit them in some way.